Acharya Vidyasagar: Social and educational initiatives

-Works
+Literary works

 Acharya VidyasagaraJi was a scholar of Sanskrit and Prakrit and knew several languages including Hindi, Kannada, Marathi and English.
 He wrote in languages such as Prakrit, Sanskrit, and Hindi.
 His works include Niranjana Shataka, Bhavana Shataka, Parishah Jaya Shataka, Suniti Shataka and Shramana Shataka.

 He composed nearly 700 haiku poems which are unpublished.

 He wrote the Hindi epic poem titled Mukamati.
 This has been included in the syllabus of Hindi MA programmes at various institutions.
 This has been translated into English by Lal Chandra Jain and was presented to Pratibha Patil, the President of India.